 There are strategic plays to enhance belonging.
 Various plays are marked specifically for business leaders, managers, and HR or DEI teams.
 If there is not a particular clarification, then the play is relevant for all employees.
 We highlight tools that can be employed to help with some of the plays.
 These are examples and not exhaustive.
-See our briefing on the role of technology in enhancing and measuring belonging on our Playbook site for more on tools, trends, and concerns to keep in mind when considering using them.
+It is critical to be aware of concerns related to data privacy, surveillance, and lack of transparency particularly for tools using AI and machine learning.
+See our briefing on the role of technology in enhancing and measuring belonging on our Playbook site for more on tools, trends, concerns to keep in mind, and a list of questions that are critical to ask before using or deploying such tools.